 Row 3: 1 sc in first st. *Sk 2 sts.
 5 dc in next st. Sk 2 sts.
 1 sc in next st. Rep from * to end of row.
 End with a sc in 3rd turning ch.

-Repeat: Rep rows 2 and 3 until your project measures the length you want.
+Repeat: Rep rows 2 and 3 for the entire pattern.

 Video not displaying?
 Watch this tutorial on YouTube instead.